 Limited or No Connectivity Problem in Windows

-If you are unable to connect to internet due to “Limited or No Connectivity” Error, you can find below the steps to fix this problem on a Windows 11/10 computer.
+If your computer is unable to connect to internet due to “Limited or No Connectivity” Error, you should be able to fix the problem using the following troubleshooting steps.

 1. Restart Modem/Router